end-to-end-mlops-databricks-3/marvelous-databricks-course-malganis35/docs/cao_tri_do_marvelous_mlops_training/docs/setup/python_setup.rst

 source: https://best-practice-and-impact.github.io/govcookiecutter/#govcookiecutter

-Within the team, when you start a new Python Data Science project, you will always have to start with our squeleton.
+Within the course, when you start a new Python Data Science project, you will always have to start with our squeleton.

 .. note:: **What is a squeleton ?**